 With less intent keywords, the competition isn’t as hard and there’s more room for your business to be seen.

 While paying for these clicks would be a waste of money, ranking organically for less popular keywords is a great way to get more traffic to our site and familiarize people with our company.
 In addition, all of that traffic also makes our overall website look better in Google’s eyes.
 This improves your odds of ranking well for higher-intent searches.

 Overall, a good SEO keyword strategy is all about driving free traffic to your site that will eventually convert.
 Ideally, you want to rank well for high-intent keywords.
 However, when your goal is to attract relevant traffic, even low-intent keywords can help build your business.

 PPC vs SEO Keyword Research

-As you try to decide which keywords to target with your PPC and SEO strategies, keep the following questions in mind.
+As you try to decide which keywords to target with your PPC and SEO strategies, you should always keep the following questions in mind:

 How Much are My PPC Keywords Worth?

 With PPC keyword research, you are conducting a very direct cost-benefit analysis.
 Your clicks need to turn into new sales.
 If a keyword doesn’t carry much buying intent, you aren’t very likely to get much direct value out of it.
 You should leave out these keywords from your strategy.
 On the other hand, if a keyword has an acceptable search volume and a clear purchasing intent, it’s probably a great candidate for your PPC campaigns.

 How Much Traffic Will My SEO Keywords Drive?

 SEO keyword research is all about producing traffic volume.
 This volume can come through a single keyword—like the “banner ad sizes” article we discussed earlier—or as an aggregate volume from many keywords with small search volume—like this “ppc vs seo keyword research” focused article.